 Watch the color of the goat’s teats as you milk.
 If the teats start changing color, a condition called blanching, turn down the vacuum on the breast pump or risk injury to your goat.

 It seems that pumping milk from a goat with a modified breast pump is possible and is being done.
-Whether you want to try with your goats is a matter of personal decision.
+Whether you want to try with your goats is a personal decision.
 All we can recommend is that you do a little homework and keep the best interest of your goat in mind.